Skip to navigation Skip to content

 OSR - payer parent overseas in reciprocal country, proof of parentage not met + Read more ...

-This code is recorded by a Service Officer when a customer advises that the payer is living in a reciprocal country but proof of parentage is not met.
+A Service Officer records this code when a customer advises that the payer is living in a reciprocal country, but proof of parentage is not met.
 For more information, see Action to obtain child support when the payer is overseas and the Maintenance Action Test (MAT).

 OSR generates a Manual Follow-up (MFU) review which can be viewed on the Future Activity List (FAL) screen.